What is Bounce Rate?

 There are different factors that could affect why your bounce rate is high and by understanding the reason behind it can help you determine if it is really that bad.

 Website coming soon.
 Building a functional website to be launched on the internet takes time, there are many businesses out there that typically launch a landing page that states ‘coming soon’.
-This can produce a high bounce rate as visitors tend to leave once the see a website that is not quite ready. (website status listed as ‘coming soon’ at time of writing this article)
+This can produce a high bounce rate as visitors tend to leave once the see a website that is not quite ready. (website was not ready at time of writing this article)

 Websites main goal.
 The purpose of some websites is not to have the visitor browse endless amounts of content, but instead confront them into taking action by calling a phone number to speak to a consultant about products or services.